 Do not add additional medium after solids usage.
 Doing this will result in too much sphagnum peat moss or coconut coir in the unit and will limit your time of usage before emptying.

 The primary concept of our composting toilet is the separation of liquids and solid wastes!
 Be sure to inform your guests as to the proper use of your head.
 This will allow proper composting action and assist your guests in feeling comfortable with a new piece of equipment.

-Allowing the entry of urine into the composting chamber will cause unpleasant odor and prevent proper compost action.
+Allowing the overflow of urine into the composting chamber will cause unpleasant odor and prevent proper compost action.

 Seated usage is recommended.
-While seated the unit may be used with the trap door in the open or closed position.
-Male or female, the user’s liquids and solids will be directed to the correct locations from this position.
+While seated, the unit may be used with the trap door in the open or closed position.
+Whether male or female, the user's liquids and solids will be directed to the correct locations from this position.
 With any bowel movement, the trap door must be open.
 Male stand-up usage is less acceptable as splatter may result.
 In the event that the unit is used in a standing position, the trapdoor must remain closed in order to prevent mingling of liquid and solid wastes.

 Toilet paper is typically placed in the toilet.
 Since paper products do not decompose as quickly as solid wastes, they will be visible long after the solid matter has broken down.
 Any type of toilet paper is acceptable; less substantial brands (such as marine or RV paper) will compost the quickest.

 All urine has an odor.
 It will not be noticed with normal use.
 It will be present when the storage container is open to the air for emptying.
-For persistent urine odors in the container, a few ounces of white vinegar, a few drops of Dawn dishwashing soap, or a couple ounces of chlorine bleach may reduce this odor.
+For persistent urine odors in the container, add a few ounces of white vinegar, and/or a few drops of Dawn dishwashing soap to reduce this odor.

 When the toilet is functioning correctly, the composted matter will have a musty or soil-like odor and the visual appearance will be very similar to that of the original sphagnum peat moss.
 It is not normal for the compost to be wet or for there to be odor problems